mamuz/PhpDependencyAnalysis/README.md

 ### Write your own Formatters

-To have an own Formatter to create another Reports, just extends [`PhpDA\Writer\Strategy\AbstractStrategy`](https://github.com/mamuz/PhpDependencyAnalysis/blob/master/src/Writer/Strategy/AbstractStrategy.php) or implement [`PhpDA\Writer\Strategy\StrategyInterface`](https://github.com/mamuz/PhpDependencyAnalysis/blob/master/src/Writer/Strategy/StrategyInterface.php) and declare it in the configuration.
+To have an own Formatter to create other Reports, just extend [`PhpDA\Writer\Strategy\AbstractStrategy`](https://github.com/mamuz/PhpDependencyAnalysis/blob/master/src/Writer/Strategy/AbstractStrategy.php) or implement [`PhpDA\Writer\Strategy\StrategyInterface`](https://github.com/mamuz/PhpDependencyAnalysis/blob/master/src/Writer/Strategy/StrategyInterface.php) and declare it in the configuration.